Evora Bucknum Perkins: The Laurel Health Cookery

-Perkins published a vegetarian cookbook, The Laurel Health Cookery in 1911.
-Aimed at promoting vegetarian dietary practices, it includes 1,760 recipes compiled from her work as a cooking instructor in various schools and sanitariums across the United States.
-The book presents a wide range of vegetarian dishes and includes an introductory section with general health notes and guidance on cleanliness.
+Perkins published the vegetarian cookbook The Laurel Health Cookery in 1911.
+The book contains 1,760 recipes compiled from her work as a cooking instructor in schools and sanitariums in the United States.
+It includes vegetarian recipes, health notes, and advice on cleanliness.

-In the book, "True Meats" refers to plant-based protein sources such as nuts (including peanuts, pine nuts, and almonds), coconut milk, lentils, beans, and eggs.
-Dishes categorized as "Trumese" and "Nutmese" primarily utilize commercially processed nut products.
-One chapter is dedicated entirely to mushrooms.
-For those avoiding eggs—described as "parochial vegetarians"—egg-free alternatives are included.
-The text regards coffee, tea, and hot chocolate as unhealthy, instead recommending beverages like fruit nectars, lemonade, cranberry juice, and bran tea.
+In the book, "True Meats" refers to plant-based protein sources such as nuts, including peanuts, pine nuts, and almonds, as well as coconut milk, lentils, beans, and eggs.
+Dishes labelled "Trumese" and "Nutmese" mainly use commercially processed nut products.
+One chapter is devoted to mushrooms.
+For people avoiding eggs, described in the book as "parochial vegetarians", egg-free alternatives are included.
+The book describes coffee, tea, and hot chocolate as unhealthy and recommends drinks including fruit nectars, lemonade, cranberry juice, and bran tea.

 Death

-Perkins died on January 14, 1929 in Montclair, New Jersey.
-She had contracted influenza and which then developed into pneumonia.
-She was buried at Lindenwood Cemetery, Stoneham, Massachusetts on May 13.
+Perkins died on January 14, 1929, in Montclair, New Jersey, after influenza developed into pneumonia.
+She was buried at Lindenwood Cemetery, Stoneham, Massachusetts, on May 13.